scirelli/goo/README.md

 Random links:
 ```
+node randgoo.js
+```
-randgoo.js just generates random goo.gl/ urls.
+Just generates random goo.gl/ urls.
 Nothing high quality about the randomness just what's built into node.
 Did this just for the hell of it.
-```